 The brush on this mascara is pretty big, with lots of small, medium and longer length plastic bristles all over the sides and tip of the brush so you can use it on the upper and lower lashline and catch every lash.
 I didn’t expect very much from this mascara at all as the bristles looked covered in product but I like how lengthening the formula is and that it actually adds a curl to my otherwise pathetic excuse for lashes.
 I don’t know how long this tiny sample will last me but I really wouldn’t be adverse to purchasing the full size as I really like it.

 Alpha H Liquid Gold (full size 100ml £33.50)

 I have a fair few samples of the Alpha H Liquid Gold which I’ve tried a couple of times but never long enough to form a solid opinion.
 The Alpha H Liquid Gold contains Glycolic Acid and is designed specifically for the treatment and reduction of minor skin complaints.
 “The complex formula consists of glycolic acid, recognised for its rejuvenating qualities combined with the soothing and softening properties of liquorice root extract.
 Together these gently stimulate the production of collagen whilst creating a complexion that is lighter, clearer, and more even.”

 So that’s the end of my Sample Stash #1.
-I really hope you liked it and would please let me know if you’d like to see more round-ups on products in the future because I obviously won’t do them if you don’t like them 😆
+I really hope you liked it and would please let me know if you’d like to see more Sample Stash posts in the future because I obviously won’t do them if you don’t like them 😆